hapnesbitt/Athena/README.md

 * Athena: Good job

 ## BOOK III
+### Nestor
-### Nestor entertains Telmachus at Pylos and tells him how the Greeks departed from Troy; and sends him for further information to Sparta.
+#### Nestor entertains Telmachus at Pylos and tells him how the Greeks departed from Troy; and sends him for further information to Sparta.

 ## BOOK IV
+### Menalaus
-### Telemachus's entertainment at Sparta where Menelaus tells him what befell many of the Greeks on their return; that Odysseus was with calypso in the isle Ogygia, as he was told by Proteus.
+#### Telemachus's entertainment at Sparta where Menelaus tells him what befell many of the Greeks on their return; that Odysseus was with calypso in the isle Ogygia, as he was told by Proteus.

 ## Book V